Skip to content

 }

-Callers can specify an HTTP header of Prefer: respond-async when calling the POST /predictions endpoint.
-If provided, the request will return immediately after starting the prediction with an HTTP 202 Accepted status and a prediction object in status processing.
+If the client sets the Prefer: respond-async header in their request, the server responds immediately after starting the prediction with 202 Accepted status and a prediction object in status processing.

 POST /predictions HTTP/1.1